-ISO is the key player in international official standards.
+ISO is a key player in international official standards.
 The International Organisation for Standardisation (ISO) is a world-wide federation of national standards bodies from 135 countries.
-ISO is a non-governmental organisation established in 1947.
+ISO is a non-governmental organisation established in 1947 (at that stage, essentially to provide recommendations to members aimed at harmonising national standards).
 The mission of ISO is to promote the development of standardisation and related activities in the world with a view to facilitating the international exchange of goods and services, and to developing co-operation in the spheres of intellectual, scientific, technological and economic activity.
 ISO's work results in international agreements which are published as International Standards.

 International standardisation began in the electrotechnical field: the International Electrotechnical Commission (IEC) was created in 1906.
 Pioneering work in other fields was carried out by the International Federation of the National Standardising Associations (ISA), which was set up in 1926.
-ISA's activities ceased in 1942, owing to the Second World War.
-Following a meeting in London in 1946, delegates from 25 countries decided to create a new international organisation "the object of which would be to facilitate the international coordination and unification of industrial standards".
+ISA's activities ceased in 1942 owing to the Second World War.
+Following a meeting in London in 1946, delegates from 25 countries decided to create a new international organisation 'the object of which would be to facilitate the international co-ordination and unification of industrial standards'.
 The new organisation, ISO, began to function officially on 23 February 1947.
-The first ISO standard was published in 1951 with the title, "Standard reference temperature for industrial length measurement".
+The first ISO standard was published in 1951 with the title 'Standard reference temperature for industrial length measurement'.

 The lack of correlation between the official title when used in full, International Organisation for Standardisation, and the short form, ISO, should be explained.
-In fact, "ISO" is a word, derived from the Greek isos, meaning "equal", which is the root of the prefix "iso-" that occurs in a host of terms, such as "isometric" (of equal measure or dimensions) and "isonomy" (equality of laws, or of people before the law).
-From "equal" to "standard", the line of thinking that led to the choice of "ISO" as the name of the organisation is easy to follow.
+In fact, 'ISO' is a word, derived from the Greek isos, meaning 'equal', which is the root of the prefix 'iso-' that occurs in a host of terms, such as 'isometric' (of equal measure or dimensions) and 'isonomy' (equality of laws, or of people before the law).
+From 'equal' to 'standard', the line of thinking that led to the choice of 'ISO' as the name of the organisation is easy to follow.
 In addition, the name has the advantage of being valid in each of the organisation's three official languages - English, French and Russian.
 The confusion that would arise through the use of an acronym is thus avoided.